RikVoorhaar/website/cv.md

 ## Publications

-[A computer algorithm for the BGG resolution](https://arxiv.org/abs/1911.00871) November 2019, joint work with Nicolas Hemelsoet
+[A computer algorithm for the BGG resolution](https://www.sciencedirect.com/science/article/abs/pii/S0021869320305135) November 2019, joint work with Nicolas Hemelsoet
-_Submitted to the Journal of Algebra_
+_Accepted to the Journal of Algebra_
 <ul style="list-style-type:none;">
   <li><sup> In this work we descibe an algorithm to compute the BGG resolution for modules over a simple Lie algebra.
 This is then used to compute various thing like the Hochschild cohomology of some flag varietes.</sup></li>
 </ul>